sythanhho/quotes/index.md

 > - Nelson Mandela
 >"A winner is a dreamer who never gives up."
 > - William Faulkner
 >"You cannot swim for new horizons until you have courage to lose sight of the shore."
+> - Gene Spafford
+>"The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards."